 The appearance has a less hospital-like aesthetic, with a sleeker and shorter black brace that doesn't reach as far down, ending closer to the wrist.
 The fitted wrist brace has the same breathable material, adjustable straps, and metal spoon as the stabilizer.
 The wrist brace, however, comes with the added benefit of earth-friendliness.
 Each brace is made with non-petroleum based products, including 67% recycled PET bottles.

 Make sure you buy a right and a left fitted wrist brace.
 The wrist stabilizers can be used on either hand, but the the fitted wrist brace is designed for a specific side.
 Here's a link to the best Amazon Prime deal that has all four options available.

-The first entry from Don Joy checks in with a solid 4.3-star Amazon rating.
 Don Joy (est. 1977) has enjoyed longevity and a great reputation, and it would appear that their classic option for carpal tunnel treatment lives up to the billing.

 The reliable brace is the first on this list to offer three adjustable straps.
 There's no doubt that an extra strap will help keep you in proper posture to prevent wrist flexion.
 It also will limit some of your mobility and be a bigger encumbrance on the end of your arms.

 One user on the Amazon page replied to a question that it is breathable, and there are many that feel it fits well despite others thinking it is restrictive.
 If you're looking for superior protection and wrist security, this appears to be a great candidate.
 And the price isn't too onerous on BetterBraces.com and Amazon.